South African Astronomical Observatory: MeerLICHT

 Optical wide-field telescope, installed in 2017.
-It has a 60 cm effective aperture, and a 1.65 x 1.65 degree field-of-view, sampled at 0.56"/pix.
-It was designed and manufactured in the Netherlands (Radboud University & NOVA) and is run by a consortium of Radboud University,University of Cape Town, the NRF/SAAO, the University of Oxford, the University of Manchester and the University of Amsterdam.
-It is the optical eye of MeerKAT, and has as its main-purpose to twin with the MeerKAT radio array to achieve a simultaneous optical-radio coverage of the Southern Skies.
+It has a 60 cm effective aperture, and a 1.65-×-1.65-degree field-of-view, sampled at 0.56"/pix.
+It was designed and manufactured in the Netherlands (Radboud University & NOVA) and is run by a consortium of Radboud University, University of Cape Town, the NRF/SAAO, the University of Oxford, the University of Manchester, and the University of Amsterdam.
+It is the optical eye of MeerKAT, and has as its main-purpose to twin with the MeerKAT radio array to achieve a simultaneous optical-radio coverage of the southern skies.
 It is the prototype of the BlackGEM array, installed at ESO La Silla in Chile.